hpcc-systems/DataPatterns/README.md

 ### BestRecordStructure

 This is a function macro that, given a dataset, returns a recordset containing the "best" record definition for the given dataset.
-By default, a maximum of 1M records (give or take) will be examined, so edge cases may be missed.
-You can override this value by passing in a value for the maxRecords argument.
+By default, the entire dataset will be examined.
+You can override this behavior by providing a percentage of the dataset to examine (1-100) as the second argument.
+This is useful if you are checking a very large file and are confident that a sample will provide correct results.

 There is an important limitation in this function:  Child datasets and embedded record definitions are ignored entirely (this comes from the fact that this